spinnaker/spinnaker.io/content/en/docs/concepts/providers/_index.md

 title: "Providers"
 linkTitle: "Providers"
 weight: 2
-description: "In Spinnaker, a Cloud Provider is an interface to a set of virtual resources that Spinnaker has control over."
+description: "In Spinnaker, a Cloud Provider is an interface to a set of virtual resources over which Spinnaker has control."
 ---

 In Spinnaker, a __Cloud Provider__ is an interface to a set of virtual